Parents as Teachers

 The Olathe program is part of the national Parents as Teachers program and follows its curriculum.
 All parent educators have a minimum of an undergraduate degree and experience in early childhood education.
 They also train in the national Parents as Teachers certification program.

 NOTE: Please be aware that you are about to leave the Olathe Public Schools website.
 We do not necessarily endorse these third-party sites and are not responsible for their accuracy or current content.

 - My Resource Connection, Johnson County, Kan. ~ ims.jocogov.org/rc/

 - Olathe Public Library for kids ~ www.olathelibrary.org/kids

 - The fall 2013 newsletter (PDF) keeps parents informed of upcoming events as well as offers ideas for encouraging a child's development.
 (The newsletter is a PDF document viewable with Adobe Acrobat Reader.)

 - Personal visits by certified educators trained in child development help parents understand each stage of a child's growth and offer practical tips to encourage learning.

 - Group connections (formerly group meetings) bring parents together to share common concerns and gain new insights.

-- Playtimes for parents and children are scheduled in three Olathe centers: Ridgeview Elementary School, North Lindenwood Support Center, and the Center of Grace.
+- Playtimes for parents and children are scheduled in two Olathe centers: Ridgeview Elementary School and North Lindenwood Support Center.